Holger Vitus Nodskov Rune vs. Grigor Dimitrov: Prediction and Match Betting Odds | China Open

 Holger Vitus Nodskov Rune vs. Grigor Dimitrov Trends and Insights

-- Through 32 matches on hard courts in the past year, Dimitrov has averaged 23.9 games per match (21.3 in best-of-three matches) and 10.2 games per set, winning 52.9% of those games.
+- Dimitrov is averaging 23.9 games per match (21.3 in best-of-three matches) and 10.2 games per set in 32 matches on hard courts in the past 12 months.

-- Rune and Dimitrov have faced off in four total sets, with Rune clinching three of them and Dimitrov one.
+- In four total sets against each other, Rune has clinched three, while Dimitrov has claimed one.

-- Rune has the edge in 44 total games against Dimitrov, claiming 23 of them.
+- Rune and Dimitrov have competed in 44 total games, and Rune has won more often, claiming 23 of them.

-- In one head-to-head match, Rune and Dimitrov have averaged 44 games and four sets per match.
+- In their one match against each other, Rune and Dimitrov are averaging 44.0 games and 4.0 sets.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.